bakabtw/docker-shadowsocks-libev/readme.md

 ## Setting a specific configration

-You can use environment variables to specific configration.
+You can use environment variables for specific configration.

 For example, start a container with encrypt method `aes-256-gcm` and password `YourPassword`: